aws/aws-advanced-jdbc-wrapper/README.md

 ## Getting Help and Opening Issues
 If you encounter a bug with the AWS JDBC Driver, we would like to hear about it.
 Please search the [existing issues](https://github.com/awslabs/aws-advanced-jdbc-wrapper/issues) to see if others are also experiencing the issue before reporting the problem in a new issue.
 GitHub issues are intended for bug reports and feature requests.

-When opening a new issue, please include a reproduction case and logs for the issue to help expedite the investigation process.
+When opening a new issue, please fill in all required fields in the issue template to help expedite the investigation process.

+For all other questions, please use [GitHub discussions](https://github.com/awslabs/aws-advanced-jdbc-wrapper/discussions).

 ## How to Contribute
 1. Set up your environment by following the directions in the [Development Guide](docs/development-guide/DevelopmentGuide.md).